2015 CHTA Convention A Smashing Success!

 Canadian Hemp production was officially discontinued in 1938.
 In 1994, Health Canada began issuing hemp research licenses again.
 In March 1998, Health Canada allowed commercial production of the crop under a licensing system.
 Information on Hemp Regulations can be found at this link on Health Canada’s web site.

 As with many new crops, there has been considerable fluctuation of production acreage.
 In 2003, over 2700 hectares (6700 acres) were grown across Canada , mostly concentrated on the Prairies.
-In 2010 it was estimated that 25,000 were grown.
-Hemp has been grown with success from coast–to–coast.
+In 2015 Hemp has been grown with success from coast–to–coast. over 84,000 acres licensed for cultivation.

 An Agriculture and Agri–Food Canada backgrounder is at this.